Oriental False Hawksbeard (Youngia japonica).

 How to Identify Oriental False Hawksbeard.

-Flower: The bright yellow flowers occur on short stalks.
-The flowers of False Hawksbeard are about 12mm in diameter.
-Each flower has up to 20 circularly arranged, golden-yellow ray petals.
+Flower: The bright yellow flowers are on short stalks.
+The flowers are about 12 mm in diameter, and each has up to 20 circular, golden-yellow ray petals.

-Height: Hawksbeard is an erect annual herb to 60 cm high, and has a hairy base.
+Height: Hawksbeard is up to 60 cm high with a hairy base.

 Leaf width: The leaves are 1 to 5 cm wide.

-Dispersal: Hawksbeard reproduces solely by seeds that look like dandelion seeds.
-Seeds are dispersed by wind, water & by people
+Dispersal: Hawksbeard reproduces only by seeds.
+These look like dandelion seeds, and disperse by wind, water & people

 Habitat: It will grow in almost any soil types, in semi-shade or no shade, and requires moist soil.